Updated June 2026

 Key Features to Look for in Running Shoes for Concrete

-Midsole foam with 35mm+ stack height matters most on hard surfaces — but cold-weather foam performance is the feature most reviewers ignore.
+Midsole foam with 35mm+ stack height matters most on hard surfaces.
+However, cold-weather foam performance is the feature most reviewers ignore.

-Stack height is the total thickness of material between your foot and the ground, measured in millimeters at the heel and forefoot.
-For concrete running, 35mm+ heel stack is recommended to provide adequate shock absorption against the surface’s near-zero energy return.
+Stack height is the total thickness of material between your foot and the ground.
+For concrete running, 35mm+ heel stack is recommended to provide adequate shock absorption.
+When selecting shoes for running on sidewalks, stack height is the critical variable you should monitor.

 | Feature | Why It Matters on Concrete | Target Spec |